Thermodynamics of Dissipative Solitons: Adiabatic theory of dissipative solitons

 and the DS parameters are:

 One should note that the spectrum (\ref{eq:eq14}) is not Rayleigh-Jeans-like and, thus, is not thermalized \cite{picozzi2009thermalization}.
-One may conjecture that this exotic regime could shed light on the mechanisms of DS that need numerical exploration.
-For this goal, we solved Eq. (\ref{eq:CQGLE}) numerically based on the FFT split-step algorithm with taking into account the net-gain dynamics: $\sigma = \delta (E/E_{cw} -1)$ in (\ref{eq:CQGLE}) ($\delta$ is a ``stiffness'' parameter, $E_{cw}$ is continuous-wave energy, see \cite{kalashnikov2006chirped}).
+One may conjecture that this exotic regime could shed light on the mechanisms of DS formation that need numerical exploration.
+For this goal, we solved Eq.
+(1) numerically based on the FFT split-step algorithm with taking into account the net-gain dynamics: $\sigma = \delta (E/E_{cw} -1)$ in (1) ($\delta$ is a ``stiffness'' parameter, $E_{cw}$ is continuous-wave energy, see \cite{kalashnikov2006chirped}).

 We considered a time window covered by $N = 2^{16}$-cells with the $\Delta t = 10$ fs time-cell size.
-Eq. (\ref{eq:CQGLE}) was supplemented by an additive complex Gaussian white noise term $\Gamma(z,m \Delta t)$ ($m \in [1...N]$ is a cell number)\footnote{Here and below, $\Delta t$ and $\Delta \omega$ mean the cell sizes in the temporal and spectral domains, respectively.} with the covariance \cite{206583}:
+Eq.
+(1) was supplemented by an additive complex Gaussian white noise term $\Gamma(z,m \Delta t)$ ($m \in [1...N]$ is a cell number)\footnote{Here and below, $\Delta t$ and $\Delta \omega$ mean the cell sizes in the temporal and spectral domains, respectively.} with the covariance \cite{206583}:

-Here $\mathcal{W}$ is a normalized noise power and $\nu$ is a carrier frequency. $\mathcal{W}$ can be associated with a ``bath temperature''\footnote{This concept of an added noise has no to be missed with the noise temperature of optical amplifier: $T_n=\frac{h \nu}{k_B}\left[ \log(1+\frac{1-e^{-h\nu/k_BT}}{1-|\sigma|^{-2}}) \right]^{-1}$ \cite{gardiner2004quantum}.} \cite{gordon2002phase}, which is a key factor for the DS self-emergence (see next subsection) and its stability.
-The Euler–Maruyama method was used for the solution of (Eq. (\ref{eq:CQGLE}) + $\Gamma(z,t)$).
+Here $\mathcal{W}$ is a normalized noise power and $\nu$ is a carrier frequency. $\mathcal{W}$ can be associated with a ``bath temperature''\footnote{This concept of an added noise has no to be missed with the noise temperature of optical amplifier: $T_n=\frac{h \nu}{k_B}\left[ \log(1+\frac{1-e^{-h\nu/k_BT}}{1-|\sigma|^{-2}}) \right]^{-1}$ \cite{gardiner2004quantum}.} \cite{gordon2002phase}.
+The Euler–Maruyama method was used for the solution of (Eq.
+(1) + $\Gamma(z,t)$).
 The initial condition is the noise (16) supplemented by a \textit{sech}-like spike with an amplitude of doubled significant noise high and the width of $10\Delta t$.